Sweet Tooth

 Do you have a sweet tooth?
 I know I do and while this may make losing weight a bit more difficult, does it do any real harm?
 Well is seems sugar is more potent than you might think.
-Sugar is a mood altering and highly addictive substance that can cause any number of problems and ailments from mood disorders to restless legs.
+It is a mood altering and highly addictive substance that can cause any number of problems and ailments from mood disorders to restless legs.

 Now, it’s important to draw the distinction between added sugars and naturally occurring sugars in foods like fruits and vegetables.
 These foods contain vitamins, fibre, and other micronutrients.
 It’s added sugar that is the problem as they add calories, but no added nutrients.
-Added sugar is the main ingredient in candy / sweets and is in many processed foods and drinks, such as soft drinks and baked goods.
+It is the main ingredient in candy / sweets and is in many processed foods and drinks, such as soft drinks and baked goods.

 And American Chef, Tom Colicchio, agrees.
 He said, “This is what people don’t understand: obesity is a symptom of poverty.
 It’s not a lifestyle choice where people are just eating and not exercising.
 It’s because kids – and this is the problem with school lunch right now – are getting sugar, fat, empty calories – lots of calories – but no nutrition”.